Gurobi/gurobi-optimods/docs/source/mods/metromap.rst

 .. dropdown:: Edge Order

   To ensure the preservation of the original edge order, it is sufficient to consider all nodes that have at least two adjacent nodes.
-We need an auxiliary binary variables :math:`\beta_v^i` for each such node :math:`v` and each adjacent node :math:`i` of :math:`v`.
+We need auxiliary binary variables :math:`\beta_v^i` for each such node :math:`v` and each adjacent node :math:`i` of :math:`v`.
 Let the adjacent nodes of :math:`v` be ordered counter-clockwise and assume that :math:`w_0,\ldots, w_{\deg(v)}`